Find out more about TeamUCL Against Hate, our programme to support sports clubs to enact meaningful change!

 What is TeamUCL Against Hate?

-This programme supports clubs to deliver action plans based on three areas; Pride in TeamUCL, Diversity in TeamUCL, and Zero Tolerance of Sexual Harassment.
+This programme supports clubs to deliver an action plan based on three areas; Pride in TeamUCL, Diversity in TeamUCL, and Zero Tolerance of Sexual Harassment.

 • Pride in TeamUCL relates to all things LGBTQ+ inclusion!
 For example; trans inclusion, tackling homophobia and active allyship through sport.